-Town planning is a wide-ranging profession which has a major impact on the form and functioning of cities, suburbs, towns and the non-urban environment.
+Planning and Urban Development encompass a wide-ranging profession which has a major impact on the form and functioning of cities, suburbs, towns and the non-urban environment.
 Town planners deal with the social aspects of urban and rural life, with the economics of development, and with the appearance and functioning of the environment.
 They consider the needs and futures of both existing places and newly developing areas.